rebelot/heirline.nvim/cookbook.md

 - `id`: Table containing the indices required to index the component from the root.
 - `{set,get}_win_attr(self, attr, default)`: Set or get a window-local component attribute.
-If the attribute is not defined, sets a default value.
+If the attribute is not defined, sets a `default` value.
+- `stl`: the last output value of the component's evaluation.

 ## Builtin conditions and utilities